Washington & Jefferson College

 Frequently Asked Questions

-As a private institution in Washington, Pennsylvania, Washington & Jefferson College keeps admissions accessible, extending offers to roughly 81% of those who apply.
+As a private institution in Washington, Pennsylvania, Washington & Jefferson College admits most of the students who apply; the acceptance rate is roughly 81%.
 Admitted students typically arrive with a mid-range ACT score around 26.
-The school reports a graduation rate of roughly 70%.
+The graduation rate is roughly 70%.

-Ten years out, alumni of Washington & Jefferson College earn a median of $67,918, roughly in line with national averages for graduates.
+Ten years out, alumni of Washington & Jefferson College earn a median of $67,918, roughly in line with the national average for college graduates.

-Washington & Jefferson College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.38%, well above the typical college.
+Washington & Jefferson College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.38%, well above the typical college.
 About 4.3% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 32.3% go on to reach the top of the income ladder.
-The median family income of students sits near $99,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $99,300, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Washington & Jefferson College, with an economic connectedness score of 1.62 (about 1.0 is the national norm).
-Its friending bias is low (-0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Washington & Jefferson College.
+Its economic connectedness score is 1.62, where about 1.0 is the national norm.
+Its friending bias is low (-0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 7% of students take part in civic and volunteering activity.

 Similar Schools